VulkanX/EC2-tools/readme.md

 # EC2 Quick Search Tool
+## NOTE
+Search is currently Broken due to the additions of multiple resource types and changes to the main JSON data structure
 ## What
 Account to pull EC2 info for multiple accounts, multiple regions based on configurations and cache the results in a local json file for processing or querying from other scripts
 ## Tools